This action does nothing. It fits into most action slots and acts as a way to disable the effects of the other actions that go in those slots.

 Unknown action that may exist in Dark Souls 3.
 It is not used in vanilla, but its name and ID have been found in the game's executable.

-A pretty simple light shafts effect only used in Dark Souls 3.
+This is only used in Dark Souls 3.
 It shows up if converted for Sekiro, but it doesn't seem to work correctly in that game.
-It does not seem to work at all in Elden Ring or Armored Core 6.
+It does not seem to work at all in Elden Ring or later games.

 This action was first used in Armored Core 6, but definitely also works in Sekiro and Elden Ring.
 It might work in Dark Souls 3, but its structure is at least somewhat different there, and what that structure looks like is unknown.
 AC6's structure is compatible with Sekiro and ER, but some features may not work due to having been added in later versions.

+Defines a GPU particle system.
 Very similar to GPUSparkParticle, just like how GPUStandardCorrectParticle is similar to GPUStandardParticle, except these two spark actions have some known differences.

 Unknown action that may exist in Dark Souls 3.
 It is not used in vanilla, but its name and ID have been found in the game's executable.